MasterCard Vs. Visa; Why I Decided To Put All My Money On Visa

 If you have been looking for a growing business with solid ground, you should definitely pick the transaction business.
-Both MasterCard (MA) and Visa (V) not only control the market, but make some serious dough out of it.
+Both MasterCard (NYSE:MA) and Visa (NYSE:V) not only control the market but make some serious dough out of it.
 Five years ago, you could have picked either one and you would have gotten the same result:

 However, now that the easy money is gone, it’s time to get serious and determine which one is worth your money today.
-I’m telling you upfront; I bought 50 shares of V @ $108.66 on Halloween.
-Don’t be scared to make money; today I’m telling you why Visa is a better investment than MasterCard.
+I’m telling you upfront - I bought 50 shares of Visa @ $108.66 on Halloween.
+Don’t be scared to make money.
+Today I’m telling you why Visa is a better investment than MasterCard.

 Revenues

-Visa is the world’s largest transaction processors.
-According to the Nilson report, V owns 44% of the credit card transaction market share and 65% of the debit card transaction market share.
-MA is far behind with 29% and 24% respectively (data as at 2015).
+Visa is the world’s largest transaction processor.
+According to The Nilson Report, V owns 44% of the credit card transaction market share and 65% of the debit card transaction market share.
+MA is far behind with 29% and 24% respectively (data as of 2015).
 The whole idea of dealing with a transaction processor is all about the quality and range of its network.
 The more financial instructions and merchants using a service, the more clients tend to use it.
 We then enter in a never-ending cycle where merchants and financial institutions will also tend to choose the largest company as more people use it for their transactions.
-This is how Visa remains and will remain the biggest player on this playground for a while.
+This is how Visa remains, and will remain, the biggest player on this playground for a while.

-While MA posted stronger revenue growth during their latest quarter (+18% vs +14% for V), it is still far behind to reach V’s magnitude.
+While MA posted stronger revenue growth during its latest quarter (+18% versus +14% for V), it is still far behind to reach V’s magnitude.

 As both companies invested significant amounts to build a strong brand name, we can say they are battling on equal grounds in terms of reputation.
-However, by its size and past performance, Visa shows a stronger revenue growth potential.
+However, by its size and past performance, Visa shows stronger revenue growth potential.

 Earnings

 On the earnings side, MasterCard seems to show the strongest profile.
 However, graphs don’t always tell you everything.
 When I see a discrepancy in results, such as the “drop” of EPS in 2016 for Visa, I always dig further through annual and quarterly statements.
 The EPS drop is related to a special item for the acquisition of Visa Europe.
-In Q3 2016, EPS was $0.17 including the special item, but $0.69 without the European acquisition.
+In Q3 2016, EPS was $0.17 including the special item but $0.69 without the European acquisition.

-Besides this “pause of growth”, I think it’s fair to claim that both Visa and MasterCard shows the same earnings growth potential for the years to come.
+Besides this “pause of growth”, I think it’s fair to claim that both Visa and MasterCard show the same earnings growth potential for years to come.

 Dividend Growth Perspective